Welcome to

 - Community scholarships or sliding-scale programs

-- Offer a variety of colors and textures
+- Offer a variety of colors ("eat the rainbow")

-- Let kids help pick out or prepare foods
+- Let kids help pick and prepare foods — they're more likely to try them

 - Fresh fruit